Raw Egg Nationalist: Raw Egg Nationalism Cookbook

 Raw Egg Nationalism was also published by Antelope Hill Publishing in 2022.
 The book describes its eponymous ideology as "a physical and political ethic built around the massive consumption of raw eggs", what it calls "one of the most perfect natural foods in existence".
 This is in resistance to "forces [...] that are leading the anti-human political crusade that seeks to crush the human spirit and destroy the nations, all in the name of profit and global political control."
 It advocates a diet of "slonking" (gulping down whole) 36 raw eggs a day, as allegedly practiced by Vince Gironda.

+The Last Men

+The Last Men: Liberalism and the Death of Masculinity was published by the conservative Regnery Publishing in 2026.
+The book promotes a conspiracy theory that contemporary liberalism has precipitated a global decline in testosterone.
+It argues that endocrine disrupting chemicals in microplastic, plant-based diets, processed foods and modern culture hostile to traditional masculinity is to blame for testosterone levels dropping worldwide.